Training Plans for Marathon Swims 10K and up

 If your goal is a cold water swim, you need to train in cold water (at least some of the time).

-- If your goal is an ocean swim, you need to find some wind-whipped rough water and swim in it.
+- If your goal is an ocean swim and you only swim in lakes or pools, you need to find some wind-whipped rough saltwater and swim in it.

 - Read loneswimmer.com.
 Read "Take it too far."
 Read other blogs and old swim reports.
 Watch Driven and Sea Donkey.